sitinursalamah/sitinursalamah/README.md

 ![Siti Nur Salamah](img/github-header-image-new.png)

 ## 🎓 About Me
-Final year Mathematics student at the University of Indonesia with strong analytical skills and hands-on experience in data analysis, machine learning, and statistical modeling.
+Fresh graduate in Mathematics from the University of Indonesia with strong analytical skills and hands-on experience in data analysis, machine learning, and statistical modeling.
 Proven success in national data science competitions and research projects.

 ##### Currently seeking opportunities as:
 - Data Analyst